eclipse-che/che/README.md

 We maintain the [Che roadmap](https://github.com/eclipse/che/wiki/Roadmap) in the open way.
 We welcome anyone to ask question and contribute to the roadmap by joining our [community meetings](https://github.com/eclipse/che/wiki/Che-Dev-Meetings).

 ## CI
-The following [CentOS CI jobs](https://ci.centos.org/) are associated with the repository:

-- [`master`](https://ci.centos.org/view/Devtools/job/devtools-che-che-build-master/) - builds and push Maven artifacts on each commit to the [`master`](https://github.com/eclipse/che/tree/master).
+There are several [GitHub Actions](https://github.com/eclipse/che/actions) workflows implemented for this repository:

-- [`nightly`](https://ci.centos.org/view/Devtools/job/devtools-che-che-nightly/) - builds and push Maven artifacts, builds CentOS images and pushes them to [quay.io](https://quay.io/organization/eclipse) on a daily basis from the [`master`](https://github.com/eclipse/che/tree/master) branch.
+- [`nightly`](https://github.com/eclipse/che/actions/workflows/nightly-build.yml) - builds and push Maven artifacts, builds container images and pushes them to [quay.io](https://quay.io/organization/eclipse) on a daily basis from the [`master`](https://github.com/eclipse/che/tree/master) branch.
-- [`release`](https://ci.centos.org/view/Devtools/job/devtools-che-che-release/) - builds and push Maven artifacts, builds images from the [`release`](https://github.com/eclipse/che/tree/release) branch.
-CentOS images are public and pushed to [quay.io](https://quay.io/organization/eclipse).
+- [`release`](https://github.com/eclipse/che/actions/workflows/release.yml) - builds and push Maven artifacts and container images.
+Images are public and pushed to [quay.io](https://quay.io/organization/eclipse).
+See [RELEASE.md](https://github.com/eclipse/che/blob/master/RELEASE.md) for more information about this workflow.

 ### License
 Che is open sourced under the Eclipse Public License 2.0.